-When reading another review on the Game Changers, I saw somebody write something along the lines of “I guess you can be as strong as an Ox without eating meat, but I bet that they also do not need 4 protein shakes a day either.”
-Which got my interest.
+When reading another review on the Game Changers, I saw somebody write something along the lines of “I guess you can be as strong as an Ox without eating meat, but I bet that they also do not need 4 protein shakes a day either” which got my interest.

 I am a “food first” kind of guy.
 But I am also all for supplementation when it is beneficial.

-And one great point I heard James Wilks mention is that it is illogical to slam vegan diets based on the fact they often require supplementation.
+One great point I heard James Wilks mention is that it is illogical to slam vegan diets based on the fact they often require supplementation.

 Conor McGregor vs Nate Diaz

-Moving on to some more anecdotal evidence.
+Moving on to more anecdotal evidence.
 The documentary features a fight between Conor McGregor and Nate Diaz and insinuates that Nate wins because of his superior plant-based diet.

 This is awesome because it highlights that you can perform well on a plant-based diet.

-But once again it is a bit of a misleading point that is just another example of confirmation bias.
+But again it is a bit of a misleading point that is just another example of confirmation bias.

 Firstly, we cannot assume that Conor was following an optimal diet.
-In addition to this, it is also insinuated that Nate was following a strictly plant-based diet, which is inaccurate since he has mentioned he was having eggs and fish occasionally.
+In addition to this, it insinuated that Nate was following a strictly plant-based diet, which is inaccurate since he has mentioned he was having eggs and fish occasionally.

-I am not an expert when it comes MMA, but I am aware that Conor went up 2 weight classes in a short time span for this fight.
+Conor went up 2 weight classes in a short time span for this fight.

-That puts him at a massive disadvantage, since you cannot gain muscle that quickly.
-Plus almost every fighter does a water cut in the lead up to their fights to give them a further advantage.
+That puts him at a massive disadvantage since you cannot gain muscle that quickly.
+Plus almost every fighter does a water cut in the lead-up to their fights to give them a further advantage.

 These are all factors that are unrelated to the dietary pattern they followed.